sarthakd999/AI-Assistant/README.md

-# AI-Assistant
-# Voice-Activated Assistant with Feature Extensions
+# AI Voice-Activated Assistant with Feature Extensions

 This Python project implements a voice-activated assistant capable of performing various tasks based on voice commands.
 The assistant leverages several libraries and APIs to provide functionalities such as web browsing, joke-telling, weather reporting, time telling, searching the web, and sending WhatsApp messages.